If electric cultivators can't provide the gardening power you need, look to a gas-powered cultivator.

-Also, if you're tackling a big garden, or one far from electricity, no worries; a gas cultivator is up to the task.
+Also, if you're tackling a big garden, or one far from electricity, there's no cord to tether you down and no battery to charge.

-The only decision to make, is do you want a 2-cycle or 4-cycle cultivator?
+The only decision to make is whether you want a 2-cycle or a 4-cycle cultivator?

 2-cycle engines require a mixture of gas and oil in the fuel tank.
 Also known as 2-stroke engines, this type of engine is lighter and simpler to maintain than a 4-cycle engine.